 If you're a senior on a fixed budget who doesn't have $80 to shell out all at once, the NPS is also offering its own version of a senior pass payment plan.
 Buy an annual pass, which gives you all of the benefits mentioned above, for $20 and it will last for one year from the date is was issued.
 Do this for four years, and you can trade those passes in for a lifetime pass.

 But to be honest, it's a pretty good deal at $80, too.
 So if you miss this window, rest assured that you will still be getting a bargain when you purchase your lifetime pass.
-If you're budget is tight, be sure to check out the fee-free days where all NPS sites waive their fees for the day to let everyone enjoy our country's greatest treasures.
+If your budget is tight, be sure to check out the fee-free days where all NPS sites waive their fees for the day to let everyone enjoy our country's greatest treasures.